|

 Technically, there wasn't an exit there before.
 Traffic coming from Loop 1604 previously was on the access road and could either enter the SH 151 mainlanes just before Wiseman or stay on the access road to Wiseman.
 The new connector from 1604 enters the 151 mainlanes directly and not the access road, so it bypasses that earlier option. - Okay, then why didn't they add an eastbound exit to Wiseman?

 The reason why they didn't add an eastbound exit to Wiseman from the Loop 1604 flyover is because there isn't sufficient space to do so.
 From the end of the on-ramp coming from northbound 1604, they would need a minimum of 1,500 feet for a weave area that would be safe and minimize possible conflicts.
 At the 1,500 foot mark, the exit to Wiseman would be quite steep and would put the end of that off-ramp much too close to the Wiseman intersection (less than 500 feet.)
-This would require drivers wanting to turn right onto Wiseman to make a sharp cut across the access road, which might be difficult if more than a few vehicles were stopped at the signal, and that close proximity would mean that traffic would likely frequently back up onto the exit ramp. - Will the hairpin/hook connector from 151 to northbound 1604 be replaced?
+This would require drivers wanting to turn right onto Wiseman to make a sharp cut across the access road, which might be difficult if more than a few vehicles were stopped at the signal, and that close proximity would mean that traffic would likely frequently back up onto the exit ramp. - Why did they have that sharp hairpin/hook connector from 151 to northbound 1604?

-Yes, a new direct connector for that turn is now under construction as part of the project to widen SH 151. - Why didn't they build/are there plans for a flyover or ramp from eastbound ARP to northbound Loop 1604?
+The answer to that is in the FAQ on the SH 151 expansion project page. - Why didn't they build/are there plans for a flyover or ramp from eastbound ARP to northbound Loop 1604?

 The decision to not include an entrance from Culebra to SH 151 was based on several factors: